HathorNetwork/rfcs/text/0000-token-captain.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

+See [the AIs that create 'fake celebrities'.](https://github.com/tkarras/progressive_growing_of_gans) I will write more if there is sufficient early interest.

 This is the technical portion of the RFC.
 Explain the design in sufficient detail that: